-Selected challenges identified as major thrusts in promoting eco-design and sustainable consumption and production in Asia are as follows.
+Selected challenges were identified as major thrusts in promoting eco-design and sustainable consumption and production in Asia.
+The project also requested inputs from the practitioners in Asia5 regarding the importance of each task which had the results as below.